B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Introduction

 \section{Introduction}

-The navigation problem for autonomous vehicles (AVs) corresponds to computing the optimal actions that enable the AV to start from starting point $A$ and reach destination $B$ via a smooth trajectory while avoiding collisions with dynamic obstacles or traffic agents.
-A key aspect of navigation is safety as the AVs are expected to keep a safe distance from other vehicles and along with making driving more fuel- and time-efficient.
-In addition to being a central task in autonomous driving, navigation problems have also been studied extensively in the contexts of motion planning and mobile robots.
+\IEEEPARstart{T}{he} navigation problem for autonomous vehicles (AVs) corresponds to computing the optimal actions that enable the AV to begin from starting point $A$ and reach destination $B$ via a smooth trajectory while avoiding collisions with dynamic obstacles or traffic agents.
+A key aspect of navigation is safety because the AVs are expected to keep a safe distance from other vehicles while also making driving more fuel- and time-efficient.
+Navigation is a central task in autonomous driving, and navigation problems have also been studied extensively in the contexts of motion planning and mobile robots.

-There is considerable research on designing action prediction and navigation algorithms for autonomous driving and they are currently deployed in highway scenarios or low-density traffic.
-However, there are many challenges in terms of handling general or dense urban environments, including safety and collision-free trajectory computations.
-Some key issues are related to evaluating the driving behaviors of human drivers and ensuring that the driving pattern of the AV is consistent with the traffic norms.
-It has been observed that current AVs tend to drive hyper-cautiously or in ways that can frustrate other human drivers~\cite{dirtyTesla-gamma,Waymo2020} and may lead to fender-benders.
+There is considerable research on designing prediction and navigation algorithms for autonomous driving, but these algorithms are currently primarily deployed in specific driving scenarios~\cite{highway2} or low-density traffic~\cite{highway1}.
+Some of these algorithms are intentionally designed to excel in unique cases~\cite{Song_2020}, while others are inevitably limited because they are based on data-driven methods trained on selected datasets with specific driving conditions~\cite{Deo_2018}.
+Modern prediction and navigation algorithms must be able to handle various driving scenarios to comply with real-world situations.
+One of these scenarios is dense traffic, which is commonly observed in city centers or in the vicinity of frequent or popular destinations.
+There are many challenges in terms of handling dense traffic environments, including computing safe and collision-free trajectories, and modeling the interactions between the traffic-agents.
+Some key issues are related to evaluating the driving behaviors of human drivers and ensuring that the driving pattern of the AV is consistent with traffic norms.
+It has been observed that current AVs tend to drive hyper-cautiously or in ways that can frustrate other human drivers~\cite{dirtyTesla-gamma}, potentially leading to fender-benders.
 Moreover, it is important to handle the unpredictability or aggressive nature of human drivers.
-For example, human drivers may act irrationally by moving in front of other vehicles by suddenly changing lanes or aggressive overtaking.
+For example, human drivers may act irrationally and move in front of other vehicles by suddenly changing lanes or aggressively overtaking~\cite{chandra2021meteor}.
 In 2016, Google's self-driving car had a collision with an oncoming bus during a lane change~\cite{davies2016google}.
-In this case, the ego-vehicle assumed that the bus driver was going to yield, instead the bus driver accelerated.
-Overall, we need action prediction and navigation methods that can account for such behaviors.
+In this case, the ego-vehicle assumed that the bus driver was going to yield; instead, the bus driver accelerated.
+Overall, we need better prediction and navigation methods that can account for such behaviors and more diverse datasets enriched with these behaviors so that learning-based methods can produce results that are more applicable to real-world scenarios.